The-Coder-Kishor/Discord-Latex2Png-bot/Readme.rst

 Latex2Png Discord bot
 ==========
-A not so good but okay version of a latex renderer for discord
+A simple latex renderer for discord

 I wrote the code in python 3.8 and it uses the following packages: Discord.py, Matplotlib and Pillow